Rocket took off from Russia with a probe directed to the Moon - Breaking Latest News

 “For the first time in history, the moon landing will be carried out on the lunar south pole.
 Until now, everyone was on the moon in the equatorial zone,” said a senior Roscosmos official, Alexandre Blokhine.

-The probe, which will have to stay on the moon for a year, will have the mission of “taking (samples) and analyzing the soil”, as well as “carrying out long-term scientific research”, the space agency specified.
+The probe, which will have to stay on the moon for a year, will have the mission of “taking samples and analyzing the soil”, as well as “carrying out long-term scientific research”, the space agency specified again.

 This launch is the first mission of Russia’s new lunar program, which begins as Roscosmos is stripped of its partnerships with the West.
 Moscow is therefore trying to develop space cooperation with China.